michieltjampens/dcafs/docs/Basics.md

 </sqlite>
 ````
 So the easiest fix is to alter the rtval attribute in the xml to 'dice_rolled', save the file and then do
-the `dbm:diceresults,reload` command again to apply it.
+the `dbm:rolls,reload` command again to apply it.

 **What the store uses**